• Sleep tips

 195cm plus10cm – 15cmAbove 6 foot 3 inchesAbove 3.5 inches

 The most important thing above all is to maintain correct sleeping alignment.
-When lying on your side or on your back you want to maintain a straight back and spine without any pressure on neck or muscles.
-Have a friend, partner or better yet your health professional have a look at your alignment with you pillow to make sure that the pillow provides the support that you need.
+When lying on your side or on your back you want to maintain a straight back and spine without any pressure on your neck or muscles.
+Have a friend, partner or better yet your health professional have a look at your alignment with your pillow to make sure that the pillow provides the support that you need.

-Position you sleep
+Position you to sleep

 The biggest factor in deciding the size and shape of the pillow you choose is the position in which you sleep.
 Generally, if on your side which is the most recommended the gap between your head and the mattress should be filled so that your neck, head and spine are all in alignment.
-Generally, a side sleeping pillow should be a firm to medium feel so that it gives you the support that you need.
+Generally, a side sleeping pillow should have a firm to medium feel so that it gives you the support that you need.

 How often should I change my pillow?